gedikyusuf/Thermal_Conversion_GUI/README.md

 Gedik, Y., & Ozcan, O. (2025).
 Thermal Conversion GUI (v1.0.0).
 Zenodo. https://doi.org/10.5281/zenodo.17075877

+## Source Code
+The executable (`tc.exe`) was compiled from the Python script located in `source_code/thermal_conversion_gui.py`.
+This script contains the full GUI workflow logic and can be reviewed directly.

 1-Before running the code, please download and set up the required programs as follows: